 Data Center Resources provides Hot Aisle Containment Solutions (HAC), Cold Aisle Containment Solutions (CAC), Air Sealing Products and Installation Services for small and large colocation or enterprise data centers.

-Hot and Cold Aisle Containment Solutions
+Hot (HAC) and Cold (CAC) Aisle Containment Solutions

 The Cool Shield Aisle Containment System

 Cool Shield is the most versatile aisle containment system to help both new and existing data centers increase cooling efficiency.